maniebra/software-engineering-docs/Design Patterns/Observer Pattern.md

 ## What it actually means

 Suppose you have a waitperson at a restaurant holding an important meeting.
 This server will make the arrangements and synchronize all the entities (including guests and other wait-people).
 You can tell them to add something (like a drink) to your bill, and the waitperson will track all the information from all the entities across the restaurant.
 The observer pattern does the same thing.
-It keeps track of the data needed globally across the program.
+It keeps track of the data needed globally across the program.d

 ## The meaning of "loose coupling"